albertzb/jgalaxian/README.md

 1. Game state machine

 Standard stuff, really, but if you're new to 2D game design, maybe you'll find something useful to copy to use in your own games.

+## Snap install and usage

+The easiest way to install and play it is to install it with `snap`: `sudo snap install jgalaxian`.

+To adjust the scaling either:

+1. Run it from the command line `jgalaxian 3.0`, or
+2. `cp /var/lib/snapd/desktop/applications/jgalaxian_jgalaxian.desktop
+   ~/.local/share/applications/.` and adjust the scaling in the Exec command.

 # Compiling JGalaxian